Jumperok/web-bitcoin-wallet/README.md

 ## Getting Started

 1) In order to run this application you need a running bitcoin node. https://bitcoin.org/en/full-node#what-is-a-full-node here you can see how to install bitcoin node.
-2) After installing run bitcoin node as daemon, here you can see how to do it https://bitcoin.org/en/full-node#ubuntu-daemon.
+2) After installation run bitcoin node as daemon, here you can see how to do it https://bitcoin.org/en/full-node#ubuntu-daemon.
 3) Download this application and install all dependencies that it needs by means of command:
 ```
 npm i